janikvonrotz/awesome-powershell/readme.md

 ## Podcasts

+* [The PowerShell Podcast](https://powershellpodcast.podbean.com/) - Weekly show that highlights what makes PowerShell so great, the community.
 * [PowerScripting](https://powershell.org/category/podcast/) - Weekly show run by Jon Walz and Hal Rottenberg.
 * [The PowerShell News Podcast](https://powershellnews.podbean.com/) - This podcast is the latest news on PowerShell.